-Marriage would seem wonderfully endearing to the single person who has in no way married, and probably to the divorced person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for practically all of us is really a hard function at occasions.
+Marriage seems wonderfully endearing to the single person who has never ever married, and perhaps to the divorced individual who hankers for anything to arrest their longing for companionship or sexual release, but marriage for virtually all of us is fairly a hard work at instances.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is each a excellent and a bad thing.
+We carry so a lot of ourselves into our marriages – which is the two a great and a negative thing.

-We bring in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not devote as well significantly income, not look for to control us, that they will want to devote time with us.
-We also carry in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be conscious due to our encroaching annoyance.
+We deliver in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not devote as well a lot money, not seek out to management us, that they will want to commit time with us.
+We also deliver in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be aware due to our encroaching annoyance.

 There should be a study done with couples who waited to marry for say three years and see if the rate of divorce is better.
 It would be interesting to see if this would help out as much as it seems like it should.

 The problem with this, is that we start making assumptions, and that gets us into trouble.
 We assume they are upset at us for this or that.
 Or perhaps we assume their bad mood is because of us.
 The truth of the matter is that not everything is about us, and therefore, we need to step back, and not take everything personally.